5 Weeks: June 25 – July 29, 2023.

 Evenings are filled with screenings, practical application through student film production, lectures, master classes, and POD guided interdisciplinary experiences throughout the summer.

-This schedule will be followed seven days a week, shifting to accommodate field trips, guest lectures, and leisure activities as needed.
+This schedule will be followed seven days a week, shifting to accommodate field trips, guest lectures, special projects, and leisure activities as needed.
 Saturday and Sunday incorporate one larger block of free time each.

-Acting on Camera Students are a vital piece of the Production concentration.
-Students will participate in final projects from concept to realization, as well as occasional in-class participation whenever possible.
+All three concentrations work together to craft multiple final projects, which are screened for friends and family on the final day.
+Acting on Camera students perform in films written by Screenwriting students and produced by Production students.
+All students will participate in final projects from concept to realization, as well as occasional in-class participation whenever possible.
 You can watch a sampling of past students’ work on our Sample Film Work page.

 “I loved acting on camera with so many unique and original actors from all over the country.
 I loved working with the producers and screenwriters to get the best work onto the camera and I feel so privileged to have been a part of Cherubs.”